• Home

 Invite Helena St. George for an Interview

 Helena St. George treats her protagonist authentically and multidimensionally, portraying resilience, survival, and quiet defiance in a world that demands productivity and self-sufficiency.
-Written for adult readers with crossover appeal to young adult and older YA audiences, the novel fills a gap in dystopian literature, offering a fresh perspective on power, oppression, and the human spirit.
+Written for adult readers with appeal to new adult and older YA audiences, the novel fills a gap in dystopian literature, offering a fresh perspective on power, oppression, and the human spirit.
+Filtered through Maya’s sharp, ironic first-person perspective, the story unfolds as a deeply personal account of survival.

 Helena St. George